nodejs/nodejs.org/pages/en/blog/announcements/interactive-2016-ams.md

 ---
+date: '2016-06-29T12:00:00.000Z'
+category: announcements
 title: Node.js Foundation Announces Keynotes and Programming for Node.js Interactive Europe
-date: 2016-06-29T12:00:00.000Z
-status: publish
-category: announcements
-slug: interactive-2016-ams-programming
 layout: blog-post.hbs
+author: The Node.js Project
 ---

 > Event provides neutral forum for learning about the future of Node.js and JavaScript from the community and enterprise alike